Energy Logic

 Energy Logic is a vendor-neutral approach to achieving energy efficiency in data centers.
 Developed and initially released in 2007, the Energy Logic efficiency model suggests ten holistic actions – encompassing IT equipment as well as traditional data center infrastructure – guided by the principles dictated by the "Cascade Effect."

 Energy Logic Assumptions

 The first iteration of the Energy Logic model was introduced by Emerson Network Power on November 29, 2007.
 Described as a “new approach to energy optimization,” the model was developed in response to industry feedback suggesting a growing emphasis on promoting efficiency initiatives, without compromising the performance and reliability of the data center.

-The Energy Logic data center efficiency model was developed based on research and modeling of a 5,000 square foot data center, including average IT equipment densities, common data center and facility infrastructures (power, cooling, etc.) and their collective energy draw.
+The Energy Logic data center efficiency model was developed based on research and modeling of 5,000 square foot data center, including average IT equipment densities, common data center and facility infrastructures (power, cooling, etc.) and their collective energy draw.

 Energy draw for the 5,000 square foot data center model was based on the following assumptions: